 These are some of the other symptoms that can arise from your belly button expansion:

 Your belly button pops out because your uterus has significantly grown.
 This growth causes your skin to stretch, leading to itchiness around your belly — especially your belly button.
 However, severe itching can also indicate that something more serious is occurring, such as a belly button infection.
 Always contact your doctor if you are concerned and if the itching is not resolving or it increases in severity.

 2. Umbilical Hernia

+A hernia is when parts of an internal organ abnormally exit through a hole in a nearby muscle.
 These occur because of increased abdominal pressure.
 Anyone can develop one, especially during pregnancy.